Thursday, March 11, 2010

 I'm talking about the plot.

-But even if, for a moment, we shoved physics down the drain and flushed it with the rest of the shit we don't need, like the plot, why does every movie with a huge natural disaster in it have to be cheesier than a cheesecake cheeseburger?
+But even if, for a moment, we shoved physics down the drain and flushed it with the rest of the shit we don't need, like plot and plausibility, why does every movie with a huge natural disaster in it have to be cheesier than a cheesecake cheeseburger?
 Can't we just kill everybody already?
 And, please, without a brand new love story sparkling up in the background amidst disaster, without another love story being warmed up by the microwaving neutrinos from the ashes of a relationship long destroyed, and without a bunch of tiny little barely hinted about love stories just effervescing around and about with no point or purpose other than to fill the gaps between CGI effects.

 Speaking of effects, people are made mostly of lukewarm water, so instead of going all soft and cuddly over one another at all the important moments that they should have spent working their asses off on surviving, their bodies should have just melted and their heads exploded.
 Damn, that would rule so hard!!!
 Melting bodies and exploding heads were notably absent from the movie, unfortunately, along with any plausibility of plot, characters, or their actions.